flykizz/buri-ui/docs/markdown/quickstart.en-US.md

 ### Rem units

-Vant use `px` as size units by default，you can use tools such as `postcss-pxtorem` to transform units to `rem`.
+Burit use `px` as size units by default，you can use tools such as `postcss-pxtorem` to transform units to `rem`.

 - [postcss-pxtorem](https://github.com/cuth/postcss-pxtorem)
 - [lib-flexible](https://github.com/amfe/lib-flexible)